VOL. XCIV, NO. 247

 Leading indicators

-• Fraud and dispute rates
+• Fraud rates and authorization approval rates

 Counterarguments